stograde/stograde/README.md

 `update.py --help`:

+	usage: update.py [-h] [--students USERNAME [USERNAME ...]]
+	                 [--section SECTION [SECTION ...]] [--all] [--quiet]
+	                 [--no-progress] [--workers N] [--sort {name,count}] [--clean]
+	                 [--no-update] [--day {sun,mon,tues,wed,thurs,fri,sat}]
-	usage: update.py [-h] [--quiet] [--no-update] [--day DAY] [--date DATE] [--clean] [--record HW [HW ...]]
+	                 [--date YYYY-MM-DD] [--no-check] [--record HW [HW ...]]
-	                 [--students STUDENT [STUDENT ...]]
-	                 [--sort-by {name,homework}]

-	The core of the CS251 toolkit.
+	The core of the CS251 toolkit

 	optional arguments:
-	  -h, --help            show this help message and exit --quiet, -q           Be quieter
+	  -h, --help            show this help message and exit

-	  --no-update, -n       Do not update the student folders before checking.
-	  --day DAY             Check out the state of the student folder as of 5pm on the last <day> (mon, wed, fri, etc).
-	  --date DATE           Check out the state of the student folder as of 5pm on
-	                        <date> (Y-M-D).
-	  --clean               Remove student folders and re-clone them --record HW [HW ...]
-Record information on the student's submissions.
-Must be folder name to record.
+	student-selection arguments:
-	  --students STUDENT [STUDENT ...]
+	  --students USERNAME [USERNAME ...]
 	                        Only iterate over these students.
-	  --sort-by {name,homework}
-	                        Sort by either student name or homework count.
+	  --section SECTION [SECTION ...]
+	                        Only check these sections: my, all, a, b, etc --all                 Shorthand for '--section all'

+	optional arguments:
+	  --quiet, -q           Don't show the table
+	  --no-progress         Hide the progress bar
+	  --workers N, -w N     The number of operations to perform in parallel --sort {name,count}   Sort the students table

+	student-folder arguments:
+	  --clean               Remove student folders and re-clone them --no-update, -n       Do not update the student folders when checking

+	time-based arguments:
+	  --day {sun,mon,tues,wed,thurs,fri,sat}
+	                        Check out submissions as of 5pm on WEEKDAY --date YYYY-MM-DD     Check out submissions as of 5pm on DATE

+	grading arguments:
+	  --no-check, -c        Do not check for unmerged branches --record HW [HW ...]
+Record information on student submissions.
+Requires a spec file